Rolling shutter sensors

 The information in the buffer is also indirectly exposed to the light after image capture and before read-out.
 Electrons from the photodiode travel there and create additional exposure.
 This results in ghost images, i.e., the movement of the object can also be traced as an overlay in the image after the end of the exposure time.
 This type of artifact doesn't occur with a rolling shutter sensor.

 The image on the left shows a global shutter sensor with an extremely short exposure time and high gain.
-The streaking of bight points in the image is clearly visible.
+The streaking of bright points in the image is clearly visible.
 With the rolling shutter sensor, the image (shown on the right) is streak-free.

 5. Sony STARVIS sensors